crustio/crust-wiki/docs/Q&AForMining.md

 ### Install Error

 #### Set BIOS
 Following errors suggest that you should check if BIOS configurations are set well.
-Secure Boot and SGX should be set to **Enabled**.
+Secure Boot should be set to **Disabled** while SGX is set to **Enabled**.
 If your motherboard doesn't support SGX Enabled option, please set it to **Software Enabled**.
 And then restart and enable SGX by using software.
 ![pic](assets/qa/sworker/install/setBios.png)

 ![pic](assets/qa/sworker/install/secureBoot.png)